Is Rio Brazil Safe to Visit? A Traveler’s Guide

 What precautions should I take in Rio?

 To stay safe in Rio, research and plan carefully, stay informed, and be aware of your surroundings.
 Avoid walking alone in isolated areas, use reputable taxi services or ride-sharing apps, and keep your valuables secure and out of sight.
-(See Also: Is Lake Tahoe Safe to Visit?
-A Guide to Safe Travel)
+(See Also: Is it Safe to Visit Family During Coronavirus?
+Weighing the Risks)

 Is it safe to visit Rio during Carnival?